 Embracing Our Differences

-Our students represent all fifty states and nearly 100 countries.
+Our students represent all fifty states and more than 100 countries.
 When they come to Harvard, they bring their talent, curiosity, and intelligence.
 They also bring their perspective on the world—an understanding that is deeply tied to their culture, background, and experiences.
 The result is a diverse, open-minded community where dialogue and debate are not only encouraged—they're inevitable.